EddyBag42/Eleven/README.md

 Eleven
 ======
-A 2048-based puzzle game for Gamebuino.
+A 2048-like game for Gamebuino.

 The aim is to get an 11 by merging tiles together, knowing that merging a number n with another number n gives number n+1.